 - 4-H Community Club Leader - Provides administrative support for the 4-H clubs.
-See Sample_Adult_Volunteer_Position_Description-Organizational_Unit_Volunteer (Club Leader) position description.
+See Sample_4-H Adult_Volunteer_Position_Description-Organizational_Unit_Volunteer (Club Leader) position description.

 - Project or program volunteers - Have expertise in particular areas which they teach to participants, parents/guardians, or special interest groups.
-See Sample_Adult_Volunteer_Position_Description-Project_Adult_Volunteer position description.
+See Sample_4-H Adult_Volunteer_Position_Description-Project_Adult_Volunteer position description.

 - Resource and key volunteers - Have expertise in club organization, planning and conducting activities, or specialized subjects relating to projects.
-See Sample_Adult_Volunteer_Position_Description-Resource_Key_Adult_Volunteer position description.
+See Sample_4-H Adult_Volunteer_Position_Description-Resource_Key_Adult_Volunteer position description.

-- Other adult volunteers - Help with transportation, management, or recruitment.
-They may also serve as elected or appointed officers or committee members for the county council.
+- Other volunteer roles - Help with transportation, management, or recruitment.
+Adult volunteers may also serve on county and state level 4-H committees.